-The members of the Board are the following: Mr Niilo Jääskinen, Chair, Mr Paul Lassus, Secretary, Mr Tapani Manninen, Treasurer, Mr Tommi Lindh, Vice-Chair, Mr Paavo Lipponen, Mrs Aino Niskanen, Mrs Tiina Mikkola.
+The members of the Board are the following: Mr Niilo Jääskinen, Chair, Mr Paul Lassus, Secretary, Mr Tapani Manninen, Treasurer, Mrs Mirkku Kullberg, Mr Henrik Aalto.

-The Director of Maison Louis Carré is Mrs Ásdís Ólafsdóttir.
+The Director of the Maison Louis Carré is Mrs Ásdís Ólafsdóttir.

 Association Alvar Aalto en France receives support from the Finnish Ministry of Education and Culture and from the French Ministry of Culture and Communication/DRAC.